cisco-open/flame/docs/03-c-mac.md

 # Fiab installation in MAC OS
 This guideline is primarily based on MacOS.
-However, this dev environment doesn't work under latest Apple machines with M1 chip set because hyperkit is not yet supported for M1 Mac.
+However, this dev environment doesn't work under latest Apple machines with M1 chipset because hyperkit is not yet supported for M1 Mac.

 ## Prerequisites
 fiab relies on `minikube`, `kubectl`, `helm`, `docker` and `jq`.